educational-resources-and-services/bibletags-widget/README.md

 Post-launch:

+* Develop color-highlighting system for Greek verbs (with Nate, others?)
 * Seek permission to get data sets for translations tagged to strongs and the like.
 Reference:
   * [STEP Bible](https://stepweb.atlassian.net/wiki/spaces/SUG/pages/12484619/Copyrights+Licences)
   * Blue Letter Bible